-Will I be able to come to Sweden and Linnaeus University at the start of the fall semester?
+Will I be able to come to Sweden and Linnaeus University at the start of the spring semester?

 Given the need to respond to multiple scenarios and travel restrictions, our international students will need to take travel arrangements and visa restrictions into careful consideration.

 We hope that students will be able to attend in-person activities on campus as soon as possible, even if the studies are conducted through digital platforms.
-EU-students are most welcome to come to Kalmar or Växjö to conduct their studies on campus (though in distance learning format).
+Students are most welcome to come to Kalmar or Växjö to conduct their studies on campus (in distance learning format).
 The university facilities will still be open and accessible, including the university library.
-Student support services will be offered online or through alternative modalities.
+Student support services will be offered online.

-Will the studies be classroom-based or distance learning via digital tools at the start of the fall 2020 semester?
+Will the studies be classroom-based or distance learning via digital tools at the start of the spring 2021 semester?

-All programmes and courses offered to international students, including incoming exchange students, will be offered in distance learning format (through digital platforms) during autumn 2020.
+All programmes and courses offered to newly admitted international students (admitted during fall 2020 or spring 2021), including incoming exchange students, will be offered in distance learning format (through digital platforms) during spring 2021.